 Youth Civics

-We have a host of different programs for youth, from kindergarten to college, to engage in government and civics.
+We have a host of different programs, from kindergarten to college, for youth to learn how to practice engaging in government and civics.

 The mock election gives students hands-on experience with researching candidates, casting their vote, and a preview of results of the actual vote on Election Day.